UKNorthernlad/todoManualTerraformBuildAks/README.md

 # Setup instructions
 These instructions assume you are running the setup from your local machine and NOT from the Azure Cloud Shell.
 The cloud shell is just a container running in Azure but it does not support "docker in docker" scenarios which means you won't be able to build the Web & API container images in the cloud.

+> Currently there are many hardcoded names for Azure resources in the Terraform templates, which means that you'll receive errors when you try to apply the configuration to Azure.
+The plan is to change these for auto-generated names but in the meantime, you'll need to update these to make them unique.

 1. Login to your Azure Subscription:
 ```
 az login